 ECAG 6990.
 SUPERVISED PROFESSIONAL OCCUPATIONAL EXPERIENCE FOR COOP STUDENTS.
-From three to six credit hours.
-Only three credits will be considered within the minimum of the required 30 credits for the graduate program.
+Three to six credit hours.
+Prerequisite: Authorization of the Director of the Department.

 Practical experience in Agricultural Economics and Agribusiness Management in cooperation with the private sector or government.
 To be jointly supervised by the academic department, the Coop program coordinator, and an official from the cooperating entity.
 A written report will be required upon completion of each work period.